 Point Reyes National Seashore

 Point Reyes National Seashore is a popular day trip or weekend getaway from San Francisco and for good reason!
-In only an hour drive from the city, just north of Muir Woods, you’ll be greeted by the gorgeous, rocky California coastline.
+Located in Marin county, it’s only an hour drive from the city, just north of Muir Woods.

 There are so many things to do in Point Reyes.
-You can watch the gray whale migration in winter and early spring, you can see elephant seal pups, kayak in Tomales Bay, and of course take stunning hikes along the coast.
+You can watch the gray whale migration in winter and early spring, you can see elephant seal pups, kayak in Tomales Bay, and of course go on stunning hikes along the Point Reyes Peninsula.

 Planning Tips for Point Reyes National Seashore